scylladb/scylladb-docs-developers/docs/source/getting-started/dynamodb/cost/scenarios.rst

 When optimizing for cost, AWS advises [#r1]_ that the On Demand mode is ideal for workloads with the following characteristics:

-* Traffic volumes that shift significantly throughout the day or week
+* Traffic volumes that shift significantly throughout the day or week.
-* Large swings in request load, such as those triggered by batch jobs or user behavior
+* Large swings in request load, such as those triggered by batch jobs or user behavior.
-* Irregular or bursty access patterns that make it hard to predict usage
+* Irregular or bursty access patterns that make it hard to predict usage.
-* Periods of extremely low usage, often dipping below 30% of the daily peak
+* Periods of extremely low usage, often dipping below 30% of the daily peak.

 The example graph below illustrates this type of workload.